 “The peerage, unlike the succession to the crown, favours males and if they have only daughters, the title of Sussex could die out as it did before.”

 The challenge to the ECHR is focusing predominantly on the case of five women, all of whom are daughters of peers and yet don’t have the right to sit in the House of Lords.

-The case, which was put forward last week in Strasbourg, France by a group of lawyers, has been lobbied by pressure group Daughters’ Rights.
+The case, which was put forward in Strasbourg, France by a group of lawyers in July, has been lobbied by pressure group Daughters’ Rights.

 “It is 100 years since women got the vote and it is outrageous that women still don’t have the right of election to our upper house,” Charlotte Carew Pole, head of the group, told The Times.

 “This is the last state-sanctioned sexual discrimination and it needs to be eradicated from the statute book.”